Kasoa: Population

 Awutu Ofaakor are the indigenous to Kasoa currently Odupong.
 Awutu, Akan and English are the most commonly spoken languages.
 Kasoa is traditionally home to the Awutu tribe who belong to the guan ethnic group.
 Today, it is home to other ethnic groups such as Hausas, Gas, Akans, Ewes, Walas/Dagartis, Moshies, Basares and other smaller tribes.
 As of 2010, Kasoa's population was estimated to be 370,384 people.
 Ghana has experienced rapid population growth in the past three decades.
 The population growth directly affects Kasoa, and other peri-urban areas.
 Kasoa is reported to be one of the fastest-growing communities in West Africa.

-This growth is revealed by an examination and comparison of Kasoa's population in 1970, 1984, 2000, and 2010.
+This growth is revealed by an examination and comparison of Kasoa's population in 1970, 1984, 2000 and 2010.
 In 1970, Kasoa had a population of 863.
-In 1984 the population was 2,597.
-In 2000 the population was 34,719.
-In 2010 the population grew to 69,384.
+In 1984, the population was 2,597.
+In 2000, the population was 34,719.
+In 2010, the population grew to 69,384.
 Clearly, there has been an increase in the population size over the past 40 years.
 Comparing the change in population between the aforementioned dates proves the fact that the population is increasing at an increasing rate.
 From 1970 to 1984 the population increased by 1,734 people.
 Between 1984 and 2000, the population increased by 32,122 people.
 Lastly, from 2000 to 2010, the population increased by 34,665.
 The net population growth between 1970 and 2010 is 68,521.
-This means that in the past 40 years, Kasoa has multiplied by more than 79 times what it was in 1970.
+This means that in the past 40 years, Kasoa has multiplied by more than 79 times than what it was in 1970.
 This close consideration of the population reported by the National Analytical Report quantitatively indicates just how fast the population of Kasoa has been and is continuing to grow.
 Approximately 4 decades ago, Kasoa was a rural community; it is now very rapidly urbanizing.